Central Vermont Solid Waste Management District

 Household Batteries

-• Under 11lbs are free to recycle at Special Recycling outlets, like the Eco Depot.
+Batteries under 11lbs are free to recycle at the Eco Depot or other Special Recycling Outlets.

-• May be removable or embedded in devices like: dog collars, GPS's, hearing aids, power tools, smoke detectors, toys, gaming or TV remotes, cell phones, CPAP's, etc.
+ay be removable.
+Lithium batteries are often embedded in devices like: phones, dog collars, GPS's, hearing aids, power tools, smoke detectors, toys, remotes, cell phones, CPAP's, headlamps, watches, key fobs, portable speakers, electric toothbrushes, etc.

 • Rechargeable:

-• Lithium or Lithium Ion (fire/explosion hazard if damaged)
+• Lithium (Li) or Lithium Ion- fire/explosion hazard if damaged

-Please handle and store your batteries carefully.
-Store in a cool, dry place in a non-metal container and follow instructions below for Lithium batteries.
+tore batteries in a cool dry place in a non-metal container.
+Follow safety tips for Lithium batteries.

 Picture